kjellm/kjellm.github.com/event.markdown

 ### Domain model

 Lets start with the commands.
 In this domain we only have commands for creating and updating the releases and the recordings.
-First for Releases:
+Since updates are required to include all attributes, validations for updates and creates are the same.
+First are commands for Releases:

 ``` ruby
 RELEASE_ATTRIBUTES = %I(id title tracks)